BigBazookasTG/BastionCC/README.md

 ## Installation

-### There are several options for installation:

-### **Clone the .sh file**

-The following will create the whole application structure in a folder called server-management.
-You can then build the docker locally and deploy on your laptop

-### **Pull the latest docker image**
+**Pull the latest docker image**

 ~~~
-Save the dockerfile to your preffered location.
-Double check the file points to the latest version.
+Save the docker-compose.yml file to your preferred location.
+Double check the file points to the latest version shown in packages.
 Edit your PubKey SSH Path
 Docker Compose up
+visit localhost:3000 or 127.0.0.1:3000
 ~~~